RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

 Case studies are not a publication or reference type.
-They are a type of writing found in various sources such as books, journal articles, websites, etc. Reference the case study according to the rules for the source in which it is found.
+They are a type of writing found in various sources such as books, journal articles, websites, etc.

+The source that the case study appears in should be referenced.
+For example, if the case study appears in a book, webpage or journal article, you reference the book, webpage or journal article, respectively.
+Please refer to the relevant section within this guide for how to reference various sources.

 ###### end-subtype-content